Heartburn

 What is heartburn?

-Heartburn is a burning pain in your chest which feels like indigestion.
+Heartburn is a burning pain in your chest.

-This pain is caused by stomach acid flowing the wrong way, from your stomach back up into your oesophagus (the pipe that carries food from your mouth to your stomach).
+This pain is caused by stomach acid rising from your stomach into your oesophagus (the pipe that takes food from your mouth to your stomach).

-• Burning in the middle of your chest
+– Burning pain in the middle of your chest

 What causes heartburn?